FredHutch/diy-cromwell-server/README.md

 > NOTE:  Please write down the url it specifies here.
 This is the only place where you will be able to find the particular url for this instance of your Cromwell server, and you'll need that to be able to send jobs to the Crowmell server.
 If you forget it, `scancel` the Cromwell server job and start a new one.

-6. This url is what you use to submit and monitor workflows with the Shiny app at [cromwellapp.fredhutch.org](https://cromwellapp.fredhutch.org/).
+6. This url is what you use to submit and monitor workflows with the Shiny app mentioned above.
 After you click the "Connect to Server" button, you'll put `http://gizmok30:20201` (or whatever your url is) where it says "My Own Cromwell".

 7. While your server will normally stop after 7 days (the default), at which point if you have jobs still running you can simply restart your server and it will reconnect to existing jobs/workflows.
 However, if you need to take down your server for whatever reason before that point, you can go to `rhino` and do: